sigp/lighthouse/book/src/validator-doppelganger.md

 Staying silent and refusing to sign messages will cause the following:

 - 2-3 missed attestations, incurring penalties and missed rewards.
-- 2-3 epochs of missed sync committee contributions (if the validator is in a sync committee, which is unlikely), incurring penalties and missed rewards.
 - Potentially missed rewards by missing a block proposal (if the validator is an elected block proposer, which is unlikely).
+- Sync committee contributions are not delayed as those are not slashable

 The loss of rewards and penalties incurred due to the missed duties will be very small in dollar-values.
 Generally, they will equate to around one US dollar (at August 2021 figures) or about